enthought/blockcanvas/README.txt

-The numerical_modeling package, a part of the Enthought Tool Suite.
+The BlockCanvas project, a part of the Enthought Tool Suite.